awsdocs/amazon-redshift-management-guide/doc_source/odbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 The user name that you use to access the proxy server\.
-It’s used for IAM authentication\.
+It's used for IAM authentication\.

 This parameter is optional\.